 Jack Votava is a senior at James Madison Memorial in Madison, Wisconsin, where he has served as Captain of the debate team for the last two years.
 In his 3 years of national-circuit PF, Jack qualified twice to the TOC, making outrounds at the Glenbrooks, Dowling, Blake, Blake Round Robin, Stanford, Penn, Millard North and West Des Moines Valley, and winning the 2017 Apple Valley tournament.
 In addition to his focus on debate, Jack participates in a variety of public speaking and acting, including captaining his school's forensics team and championing the WI State Tournament.
 As an alumni and former champion of the camp debate tournament, Jack is extremely excited to return to VBI this summer!

 Maya is in her fourth year of Public Forum Debate at Bellaire High School in Houston, Texas, where she serves as the president of the debate team.
 She is a two-time qualifier to the Texas Forensics Association State Tournament, where she cleared to octofinals and placed within the top 10 speakers.
-She debated in outrounds at Laird Lewis, finals of the Holy Cross Round Robin and Plano West Tournament, and was named co-champion of the Peach State Classic.
+She debated in outrounds at Laird Lewis, finals of the Holy Cross Round Robin and Plano West Tournament.
+This year, she was named co-champion of the Peach State Classic, and Isidore Newman runner-up and top speaker.
 Outside of PF, Maya placed 6th in World Schools Debate at 2016 NSDA Nationals and was named among the top 15 speakers.
 Maya and her partner rank 25th in the nation on VBriefly.
 She coached two middle school teams to late outrounds at 2016 NSDA Nationals and is excited to be an instructor at VBI!